Rest Stop: Don't Look Back: Plot

 During their drive home, Jared discovers his picture of Nicole, that he kept on his visor, is now missing.
 Just as he looks back at the road, the R.V. smashes into his car.
 Sometime later that day in a motel, Tom ponders Jared's disappearance to Marilyn.
 She begins crying next to him in bed and Tom asks what’s wrong.
 Marilyn responds, "You should have saved me." and the yellow truck begins revving its engine outside of the room’s window.
 Tom looks out of the window and into the truck's cab, now seeing Marilyn crying in the passenger seat.
-Tom rushes out of the room but the parking lot is now empty, he realizes that Marilyn Is Dead.
+Tom rushes out of the room but the parking lot is now empty, he realizes that Marilyn didn't survive.

 The Driver then continues driving around the Old Highway.

 Reception

 Cinema Blend said of the film, "A scary movie is made through the story...the end result is a laughable mess that feels more like a car zooming down the highway with no brakes."